Connemara Web Size

 During the 17th and 18th centuries when Irish Catholics were prevented from practicing their faith, mass was said on a nearby rock that today is known as “St. Patrick’s bed.”

-Each year on the last Sunday in July, a pilgrimage takes place where mass is said in the Irish language.
+A pilgrimage, traditionally held on the last Sunday in July, includes a mass in the Irish language.

 Foher Famine Village